Last updated on March 18th, 2023 at 10:15 pm

 (i) When a force is applied through the free end of the spring balance A the reading on the spring balance A is 20 gwt.
-What will be the reading shown by the spring balance B ?
+What will be the reading shown by the spring balance B?

 (ii) Write reasons for your answer.

-If a balloon is filled with air and its mouth untied, air is released from its mouth in the downward direction.
+If a balloon is filled with air and its mouth untied, the air is released from its mouth in the downward direction.
 Write the other observations made by you.
 Justify your

 (i) Spring balance B will also show 20 gwt.

-(ii) It is because of Newton’s Third law of motion, when spring balance A exerts a pulling force on balance B then balance B also pulls the balance A with an equal force of 20 gwt, but in the opposite direction.
+(ii) It is because of Newton’s Third law of motion, when spring balance A exerts a pulling force on balance B then balance B also pulls balance A with an equal force of 20 gwt, but in the opposite direction.

 Balance A exerts a force of action on balance B then balance B exerts an equal and opposite force of reaction on balance A.

 (b) It is observed that the balloon moves in an upward direction as air comes out from the balloon.
 As the air comes out in the downward direction, it performs an action in the downward direction.
-As a result, there will be a reaction (equal in magnitude but opposite in direction) in the form of upward motion of the balloon.
+As a result, there will be a reaction (equal in magnitude but opposite in direction) in the form of the upward motion of the balloon.

 many more questions are coming …watch this place

-physics problems with ready solutions-class 9 (link below)
+for physics problems with ready solutions-class 9 (link below)

 selected set for class 9 -Motion